burlinson/AI/_posts/2026-03-29-Proliferation-Of-AI-Apps.md

 ---
 It seems like every day a new AI app is launched, each one filling a new niche in the AI marketplace.
 Most of these new apps distinguish themselves by  their front-end workflow rather than the sophistication of their back-end AI models.

 Andreson Horrowitz, a venture capital firm in Silicon Valley, publishes a report on the [top 100 AI apps](https://a16z.com/100-gen-ai-apps-6/).
-They are already the sixth revision of the report.
+They are already on the sixth revision of the report.
 Microsoft’s marketplace has a [dizzying choice of AI apps](https://marketplace.microsoft.com/en-us/search/products?category=ai-apps-and-agents) to support the workplace, and that’s just the business AI apps on Microsoft’s platform

 **This moment in AI’s evolution has strong echoes to the early days of the internet. **